-We collect 60 movie scripts: 28 English movies through online web crawling from IMSDb,\footnote{https://imsdb.com} 32 Korean movies from an onsite visit to the Korean Film Archive\footnote{http://www.kmdb.or.kr/} and crawling through a Korean online film script community (open access).\footnote{https://www.filmmakers.co.kr/} Table~\ref{tab:movies} in the Appendix presents the complete movie list along with the corresponding metadata.
+We collect 60 movie scripts: 28 English scripts crawled from IMSDb and 32 Korean scripts obtained via an onsite visit to the Korean Film Archive and crawling an open-access Korean script community.\footnote{ \href{https://imsdb.com}{imsdb.com}; \href{http://www.kmdb.or.kr}{kmdb.or.kr}; \href{https://www.filmmakers.co.kr}{filmmakers.co.kr}. } The full movie list and metadata are provided in Appendix Table~\ref{tab:movies}.

-We then filter the scenes by the following criteria: (1) having sufficient numbers of turns ($\geq$ 3) and (2) containing two or three participants.
-Among the scenes that meet criteria (1) and (2), we selected those that feature interactions across the most diverse range of speaker combinations, rather than concentrating on repeated exchanges between the same few participants.
-From 23k initial scenes, this leads to 1,322 high-quality dialogues (698 English, 624 Korean) for human annotation.
-For further details on the data collection and filtering process, please refer to the Appendix~\ref{appendix:dataset}.

-While prior work has focused primarily on dyadic interactions, \dataset\ also includes dialogues with three speakers (41.8\% of the dataset) to reflect more complex social scenarios.
-For these multi-participant scenes, the task remains to infer the dyadic relationship between two interlocutors, for which we randomly select a pair of speakers.
+We filter scenes to those with at least three turns ($\geq$ 3) and two or three participants.
+Among the remaining scenes, we prioritize those with diverse speaker combinations (i.e., avoiding repeated exchanges among the same few participants).
+From 23k initial scenes, this yields 1,322 high-quality dialogues (698 English; 624 Korean) for human annotation.
+Additional collection and filtering details are in Appendix~\ref{appendix:dataset}.
+While prior work primarily studies dyadic interactions, \dataset\ includes three-speaker dialogues (41.8\%) to capture more complex social settings.
+For these scenes, the task remains dyadic relationship inference between two interlocutors and we randomly select the speaker pair.